How Much Does Hiring A Technical Recruiter Cost?

 Now, compare that to the productivity losses (see above) when a critical role is left unfilled.
-It’s not hard to see why more and more employers are seeing the value of using external resources who are trained and highly experienced at sourcing critical, hard to find skilled candidates.
+It’s not hard to see why more and more employers are seeing the value of using external resources who are trained and highly experienced at sourcing critical, hard-to-find skilled candidates.

-The important thing to remember about staffing firms is that they aren’t all created equal.
+The important thing to remember about technical staffing firms is that they aren’t all created equal.
 Some firms use more effective tools and resources to find the right candidates than others do.

 Good firms invest far more time into tracking and building long-term relationships with potential candidates.